Create and issue an invoice

 Get created subscription

-Paddle automatically creates a subscription when you issue an invoice.
-This lets you provision access to your app for your customer right away, rather than waiting for payment to complete.
-This is especially important when working with high-value invoices where payment is by wire transfer.
+Paddle automatically creates a subscription when you issue an invoice for recurring items.
+This lets you provision your app for the customer right away, rather than waiting for payment to complete.
+This is especially important when working with high-value invoices where payment is by bank transfer.

 API